 For those comparison products for which there were sales at prices above the COP, we based NV on comparison market prices.
-We calculated NV based on the prices that Borusan and Toscelik each reported for home market sales to unaffiliated customers that we determined were made within the ordinary course of trade.
+We calculated NV based on the prices that Borusan reported for home market sales to unaffiliated customers that we determined were made within the ordinary course of trade.
 As explained above, we also included home market sales to affiliated parties that were made at arm's-length prices.
 For Borusan, we adjusted the starting price, where appropriate, for billing adjustments, discounts, and rebates, in accordance with 19 CFR 351.401(c).
-For Toscelik, we adjusted the starting price, where appropriate, for billing adjustments and discounts in accordance with 19 CFR 351.401(c).
 We also made deductions from NV, consistent with section 773(a)(6)(B)(ii) of the Act, for movement expenses.
 In addition, we made adjustments for differences in circumstances of sale in accordance with section 773(a)(6)(C)(iii) of the Act and 19 CFR 351.410.
 We made these adjustments, where appropriate, by deducting direct selling expenses incurred on home market sales and adding U.S. direct selling expenses to NV.
-For Borusan, direct selling expenses consisted of warranty expenses and factoring expenses.
-For Toscelik, direct selling expenses consisted of warranty expenses.
+For Borusan, direct selling expenses consisted of bank charges.
 We also made adjustments for differences in domestic and export packing expenses in accordance with sections 773(a)(6)(A) and 773(a)(6)(B)(i) of the Act.
-101
+90